EACTS Aortic Valve Repair Summit 2020

-Submission for the EACTS Aortic Valve Repair Summit, 18-19 June 2018 is now closed.
-The deadline for receipt of all Abstracts is April 2018.
+Submission for the EACTS Aortic Valve Repair Summit, 8-9 June 2020 is open.

 Instructions to authors